-Due to COVID-19, NELI will be altering the format of this year’s ADA & FMLA Compliance Update to be a LIVE WEBINAR Conference.
+For 2023 NELI will be offering the ADA & FMLA Compliance Update as a LIVE WEBINAR Conference.
 The program will be presented over 3 days, with 3.5 hours of instruction per day.

 NOTE: NELI has reduced the price of the program because we are able to offer it in webinar format.

 You may participate "live" and/or watch the recording at your convenience.
 The recording is available for 90 days.

 The program will feature our renowned faculty and a PDF copy of our comprehensive materials.

 DAY ONE: TUESDAY: 11:30 am - 3:15 pm (Eastern)